mattbaker/pipboyspec/communication.md

 |----------|---------|---------------|
 | 00000000 | 00      |               |

-When the App receives a heartbeat, the App must send the same heartbeat (5 bytes of zeros) back to let the Server know that the App is still running.
-If the App does not respond with a heartbeat, the Server will close the TCP connection.
+When the app receives a heartbeat, the app must send the same heartbeat (5 bytes of zeros) back to let the server know that the app is still running.
+If the app does not respond with a heartbeat, the server will close the TCP connection.

-Heartbeats should be sent by the App only in response to the Server.
+Heartbeats should be sent by the app only in response to the server.

 #### Type 1: New Connection

-Messages of type 1 are sent when the App first connects to the Server.
+Messages of type 1 are sent when the app first connects to the server.
 It contains a JSON string with the language and version of the game.

 ```JSON
 {"lang": "de", "version": "1.1.30.0"}